 The creators of The StoryGraph value user input!

 Over the years, I’ve read horror stories of authors being bombarded with horrific reviews that contained terribly offensive (racist, homophobic, ableist, etc.) content, and when they begged Goodreads to remove it, they were declined.
 On the other hand, Goodreads will remove 1-star ratings that aren’t hurting anyone, just because a favored author complains.
 It just doesn’t add up.
 The creators of The StoryGraph listens to their users.
 They constantly request feedback and encourage user input to make their website and app more accessible, inclusive, and safe (along with just generally making it run better and other things websites and apps should do on a regular basis).

 You’re supporting a small start-up rather than another Amazon-owned business.

 Nadia Odunayo created The StoryGraph with the intention of helping readers find their next book.
-According to Nadia, the platform isn’t meant to be an alternative for what’s already out there (though it has become just that for me, personally).
+According to Nadia, the platform isn’t meant to be an alternative for what’s already out there (though it has become that for me personally).
 It’s meant to give users better tracking tools and one place to consistently find great book recommendations.